 - Ust-Kamenogorsk – Rakhmanov Springs: new tarmac (2016) until Katon Karagai.
 Then asphalt ends (50km/h possible).
 Last 30 km to Rakhmanov Springs are awful, only good jeeps can navigate it.
 From October onwards, Rachmanov only reachable by helicopter.

-- Urunkhayka – Uryl (Austrian Road): bridge broken.
-No way through.
+- Urunkhayka – Uryl (Austrian Road): the bridge has been restored!

 A few specifics concerning driving in Kazakhstan.